 Now let’s take that same example but we receive “I am not interested” in an email.
 What was a very easy and non-confrontational response in a live conversation cannot be used at all in the same way.

-If you were to respond with the response mentioned or anything similar that requires the prospect to respond again, you will most likely upset the prospect and take a step backward in terms of rapport and progress toward your goal.
+If you were to respond with the response mentioned or anything similar that requires the prospect to respond again, you would most likely upset the prospect and take a step backward regarding rapport and progress toward your goal.

 When they send the email with the objection, they want to be done with you.
 They also want to be done with you when they say that sales objection in a live conversation, but in that situation, you have a little more freedom to try to keep the conversation going.